Close Menu

 Cancer of the female genital tract, The words Ovarian Cancer concept and theme written in vintage wooden letterpress type on a grunge background.OVARIAN CANCER

 Ovarian cancer is the most common type of gynecologic cancer in women.
 An estimated 80 percent of cancers of the female genital tract are ovarian cancer.
-It occurs when ovary cells grow abnormally and invade other parts of the body such as the fallopian tubes and surrounding tissues.
+It occurs when ovary cells grow and invade other parts of the body such as the fallopian tubes and surrounding tissues.
 This growth can be a benign tumor or malignant tumor.

 Benign tumors grow slowly and do not spread to other areas of the body.
 Whereas, malignant tumors can spread to other parts of the body quickly.